Requirements & Volunteer Responsibilities for Single Day Youth Volunteers

 - Grey knee socks (boys)

-- White, plain blouse (short or long sleeve)
+- White, plain blouse (plain, no design – short or long sleeve)

 - Good walking shoes

 - Plain white gloves or mitts

 **Please note Sign & Flag carriers will be required to wear German Tracht (i.e. dirndl or lederhosen) while other students may be required to wear clown costumes.
 All costumes and Tracht will be provided by Kitchener-Waterloo Oktoberfest.
 All provided costumes MUST be returned at the end of the parade.
 Please leave valuables at home to avoid loss.
 You may bring a backpack or bag to store your outer clothing, which will be kept at the gathering spot.